Deep Japanese Tea Ceremony Experience in Kyoto

 Session Group Size

-About the Tea Master
+Meet the Japanese Tea Master in Kyoto

 鈴木文(Aya Suzuki)